restaumatic/purescript-specular/README.md

 (which >>= if _ then d1 else d2) :: Dynamic Int
 ```

-We can introduce new Dynamics using `newDynamic`:
+We can introduce new root Dynamics using `newDynamic`.
+Root Dynamics are read-write
+and will be replaced by [Refs](https://pursuit.purescript.org/packages/purescript-specular/docs/Specular.Ref#t:Ref) in the future, since they are almost the same.

 ```purescript
 -- | Construct a new root Dynamic that can be changed from `Effect`-land.